strvcom/ios-version-icon/README.md

       Version title position related to icon width.
 Default = '0.2'.
   --titleAlignment <Version Title Text Alignment>:
       Possible values are left, center, right.
 Default = 'center'.
+  --versionStyle <The format of version label>:
+      Possible values are dash, parenthesis, versionOnly, buildOnly.
+Default = 'dash'.
   --resources <VersionIcon resources path>:
-      Path where Ribbons and Titles folders are located.
+      Default path where Ribbons and Titles folders are located.
 It is not necessary to set when script is executed as a build phase in Xcode
   --original:
       Use original icon with no modifications (for production)
   --help: